 Floods, landslides, avalanches, and rockfalls due to the country's mountainous terrain and weather patterns.

-Minor violations, like parking and small speeding, may be paid on the spot in cash of up to €90.
+For minor violations (e.g., parking and small speeding), police can issue on-the-spot fines up to €90.
 Otherwise you’ll receive a fine notice by mail, often to rental car companies, with bank transfer payment details.
 There's no online card payment option.
 If the fine is not paid or driver identity not provided within approx. 2 weeks, formal proceedings may begin and penalties escalate.

 The official language of Austria is German, but Austrian, Hungarian, Slovene and Burgenland Croatian are also spoken.